-- Sprinkles: we love this and this brand of sprinkles.
+- Sprinkles: we love using Supernatural Sprinkles, which are dye-free.
 I also smashed some dye-free candy canes for sprinkles for this recipe.
 But any sprinkles you prefer will work.

-- Artificial-Free Food Dye: I used this natural food dye in this recipe but I have also used this brand with similar results.
-The colors will not be as bold as a regular food dye, but they will still be pretty and festive.
+- Artificial-Free Food Dye: I used Watkins Natural Food Dye for this recipe.
+Using natural food dye will not change the taste of the reicpe, but the colors will not be as bold as a regular food dye, but they will still be pretty and festive.
 Again, this is just what I use but you use what you prefer.

 These sugar cookies are super easy to make and do not require any chill time before rolling them out.. because if I have to think about making cookies 24 hours in advance those cookies will never get made.

 - Whisk: we are going to whisk together the flour (whichever type you prefer), baking soda and salt.